Who is singing the national anthem at Super Bowl 2022? Performer, date, length, time, how to watch Rams vs. Bengals - NBC Sports

 Super Bowl LVI is just one week away and this year’s performance of the national anthem has been announced by the NFL.
 The 2022 national anthem will be performed by Grammy-nominated singer Mickey Guyton ahead of kickoff between the Cincinnati Bengals and Los Angeles Rams at SoFi Stadium in Inglewood, CA. Super Bowl 2022 will take place on Sunday, February 13 on NBC and Peacock.

 READ MORE: Who is broadcasting the 2022 Super Bowl?
-TV channel, announcers, live stream
+TV channel, announcers, analysts, live stream

 Mickey Guyton released her debut album Remember Her Name to critical acclaim in September 2021 and it earned her a Grammy nomination for Best Country Album of the Year, the first-ever for a Black artist.
 Guyton also received nominations for Best Country Song and Best Country Solo Performance.